Queer Montenegro: Montenegro Pride

 On October 20, 2013, Queer Montenegro organized the first Montenegrin pride parade, held in Podgorica.
-Following that, they have continued to hold parades in Podgorica annually, with their 10th pride parade being ran in September, 2023.
+Following that, they have continued to hold parades in Podgorica annually, with their 10th pride parade being run in September, 2023.

 Asocijacija Spektra

 In 2017, the organization Asocijacija Spektra was founded by members of the informal "Transovci" group within Queer Montenegro, focusing on the intersection between queer rights and feminism.

 Goals

 The aim of the organization involves the construction of a wide Montenegro's LGBTIQ+ movement which will be actively and continuously in the fight for the protection of human rights, combating homophobia and transphobia, achieving full legal and social equality and the full acceptance of LGBT people by general population.
 One of the goals is the visibility and participation of LGBTIQ+ people in decision-making and policy-making process related to human rights, continuous festivals of queer arts and culture and other events, and the improvement of health services.

 The organization seeks to achieve its goals of furthering LGBTIQ+ protections and visibility through a variety of programs.
 They seek to use lobbying, both domestically and internationally, to advance LBGTIQ+ rights within the country.
 They also hold pride parades and organize festivals for queer arts and culture in order to increase the profile of LGBTIQ+ people.
 Finally, they aim to promote LGBTIQ+ ideas to the public, both to help LGBTIQ+ people self-organize and to normalize LGBTIQ+ people within the culture.